alexandergerber/courses-tsa/chapter1.md

 	```
 	ts(timeSeriesData, start = c(2016, 4), frequency = 12)
 	```
-- a quarterly time series starting in the second quarter 2013
+- a quarterly time series starting in the second quarter of 2013

 	```
 	ts(timeSeriesData, start = c(2013, 2), frequency = 4)